verdaccio/verdaccio/website/versioned_docs/version-5.x/logger.md

 :::warning

-Since v5.22.0 the logger property is renamed from `log` to `logs`, it is still backward compatible but displaying a warning
+Since v5.22.0 the logger property is renamed from `logs` to `log`, it is still backward compatible but displaying a warning

 :::